skip to main content

 September 23, 2020

-Hear how our guest, an anesthesiologist and mother of four, endured birth trauma and how she navigated the system to file complaints against the perpetrators of the trauma.
-She discusses what she did to prepare for her births, what happened and the trauma she endured at the hands of a doctor and nurse.
-She also shares what else she's doing to heal and what she recommends others do to prevent...
-Read more
+Hear how our guest—an anesthesiologist and mother of four—endured birth trauma and navigated the system to file formal complaints against those responsible.
+She shares what she did to prepare for her births, what happened, and the trauma she experienced at the hands of a doctor and nurse.
+She also discusses the steps she’s taking to heal and offers recommendations for how others can help… Read more

 #30 Queer Parents: Empowerment and Oppression in the Perinatal Period with Rachel Hess, MS, Postpartum Doula and Trainer